Li Dazhao: Influence of the Russian Revolution

 Li Dazhao was the first major Chinese intellectual to declare his support for the October Revolution in Russia.
 While other New Culture intellectuals, such as Chen Duxiu, welcomed the democratic February Revolution as a victory for the Allied cause in World War I, Li was skeptical of Western democracy and had little sympathy for the Allies.
 He saw the events in Russia as a harbinger of a new wave of global revolution.
 In an article in July 1918, he hailed the October Revolution as a fundamental break with the past, representing a new spirit of "humanism" and internationalism that surpassed the narrow patriotism of the French Revolution.

 Li's interpretation was infused with his pre-Marxist philosophy of rebirth.
 He argued that Russia's economic backwardness was a positive advantage, providing it with "surplus energy" for radical transformation, whereas the advanced Western nations were in a state of decay.
 This view, which bore similarities to Leon Trotsky's theory of permanent revolution, confirmed Li's own belief that China, being even more backward, was poised for a similar revolutionary leap.
 In his highly influential article "The Victory of Bolshevism" (November 1918), he proclaimed that the Russian Revolution marked the beginning of a worldwide class war and an irresistible tide of global transformation.
 He declared that the age of capitalism and imperialism was coming to an end, and that "every place in the world will see the victorious flag of Bolshevism and hear the triumphal song of Bolshevism."
 Li's response to the revolution was deeply emotional and chiliastic; he saw it as the realization of the millennium in the present, an elemental force that was transforming the entire world order.
+Li believed that by being geographically and culturally situated at the intersection of Europe and Asia, Russia was the only country capable of "the creation of a new civilization ... that simultaneously retains the special features of Eastern and Western civilizations, and the talents of European and Asian peoples."